 The Kvarner Gulf is a large, deep bay with the Istrian peninsula to the north and Dalmatia to the south.
 Four major islands, Cres, Krk, Lošinj, and Rab, along with numerous smaller specks of land, fill the heart of the bay and can be viewed from the gentle resort towns strung around the coastal arc.
 The lush, rolling hills of this coastal strip wind their way around the gulf from Opatija.
 East of Rijeka, the scenic Magistrala costal highway cuts into the solid rock of the foothills on its way to the southern tip of Croatia.

 In contrast, the islands tend toward the cozier, less aspirational features of Italy.
 Dwellings are simpler, often of stone, and set in less geometric layouts.
-The elder population may struggle with any language other than Italian, and that includes Croatian.

 Krk, entered via a short bridge from the eastern shore of the gulf region, reflects the mainland's arid nature more than its brethren.
-On Cres the northern stretches are a twisted knot of forest peaks and rocky crags, while gentler, cultivated slopes appear toward the center.
+On Cres, the northern stretches are a twisted knot of forest peaks and rocky crags, while gentler, cultivated slopes appear toward the center.
 Pine forests marching down to the shores provide welcome shade in the middle of the day.
-On the island's southern end, hollows have filled up to make freshwater lakes that provide the island's drinking water, counterbalancing the salty sea that licks at the land just a hill crest away.
+On the island's central part, hollows have filled up to make freshwater lakes that provide the island's drinking water, counterbalancing the salty sea that licks at the land just a hill crest away.
 At the foot of Cres, a hop across a narrow stretch of the Adriatic brings you to Lošinj.
-This lush, Mediterranean oasis owes much of its charm to the gardens and villas that were built here during the seafaring heydays of the 19th century.
+This lush oasis owes much of its charm to the gardens and villas that were built here during the seafaring heydays of the 19th century.
 As you approach from the north, the silhouette of Rab resembles the humped back of a diving sea monster.
 The high north of the island is dry and barren, almost a desert of rock and scrub, whereas the lower southern hemisphere is lush and fertile.